DinisCruz/Book_Thoughts_OWASP/manuscript/0.Introduction/Why_This_book.md

  * "Creating a clone of WebGoat on GitHub"
  * "Help out with WebGoat .NET development"
  * "Is this a safe way to do a .NET Server Redirects? (and deal with A10: Unvalidated Redirects and Forwards)"
+ * "O2 Script to create Google Static map with OWASP UK Chapter locations"
+ * "OWASP AppSensor and O2 Platform at Security B-Sides London"
+ * "Should Mass Assignment be an OWASP Top 10 Vulnerability?"
+ * "Stats used to support OWASP Top 10 entries (next version must publish them)"
+ * "Trying Google Groups as the OWASP O2 Platform mailing list"
+ * "WebGoat.NET in Action (and how I set-it up)"

 * posts about specific OWASP Events (most of which are now not relevant)
  * "Call For Training - OWASP 2013 LATAM Tour"
+ * "OWASP Connector January 22, 2013"
+ * "OWASP Connector January 8, 2013"
+ * "OWASP is Hiring a FT Event Manager (35k USD)"
+ * "OWASP Royal Holloway Next Chapter Meeting - Thurs 10 May 6:30-9pm"
+ * "Presenting at OWASP Turkey Chapter on Sat 10th of November (on Secure Continuous Delivery)"
+ * "The Projects Summit 2013 is happening: GET INVOLVED!!!!"

 * misc topics
  * "Great animation that shows how BootStrapToday works"
+ * "OWASP Press and using LeanPub with GitHub and DropBox"
+ * "SI Open Sources the Eclipse Plugin-development toolkit that I developed for TeamMentor"
+ * "SRE and Package HtmlAgilityPack Sanitizer as a stand alone module (at OWASP .Net)"
+ * "Submitting a request to the OWASP Platform"
+ * "To read: ENISA on 'National Cyber Security Strategies'"
+ * "The Power of UnitTests when refactoring code (for example Security Pages)"
+ * "Using 99Designs for Design services"
+ * "What do the Twitter backups downloadable files look like"
+ * "Contract work to help with OWASP Wiki edits"